quantum-tinkerer/MeanFi/docs/source/tutorial/hubbard_1d.md

 The {autolink}`~meanfi.solver` function uses `EnergyDIIS` by default.
 It returns the mean-field correction in `result.mean_field` and keeps the chemical potential separate in `result.mu`.
-Results also provide `internal_energy`, `entropy`, and `free_energy` per unit cell.
+Results also provide `internal_energy`, `entropy`, and `free_energy` per cell per physical orbital.
 At zero temperature the two energies coincide; at finite temperature compare solutions through `free_energy`, which includes the entropy contribution.
 To get the full Hamiltonian, we add the mean-field correction to the non-interacting Hamiltonian and plot the band structure just as before: